pganalyze/pganalyze-docs/log-insights/setup/google-cloud-sql/index.md

 ### Step 4: Configure pganalyze collector

-Login to your virtual machine, and add the following configuration setting:
+Sign in to your virtual machine, and add the following configuration setting:

 ```
 gcp_pubsub_subscription: projects/PROJECT_ID/subscriptions/SUBSCRIPTION_ID